 Title

 Unique name of the association, which groups targets with policies.

 Description

 Explanation of the association.

 Targets

 +- 1

 Location ~ Content Type ~

 ^ ~

 Non-Record Policy Select the policy to manage retention on items that are not declared records.
-Record Policy Specify how to mar harde retention on r ∼ cords •
+Specify how to mar harde retention on r ∼ cords •

-Select the policy to manage Use the same re Define different tention policy as no on-records
+Select the policy to manage retention on records.
+Use the same re Define different tention policy as no retention policy for on-records r records

 Add Cancel